paulgazz/kmax/docs/advanced.md

     Use `-a` to only search a specific architecture.

-        klocalizer -a x86_64 drivers/usb/storage/alauda.o
+        klocalizer -a x86_64 --include drivers/usb/storage/alauda.o

     Specify multiple `-a` arguments to search the given architectures in given order.

-        klocalizer -a x86_64 -a sparc drivers/watchdog/cpwd.o
+        klocalizer -a x86_64 -a sparc --include drivers/watchdog/cpwd.o

     Specify `-a` and `-all` to search all architectures, trying the ones given in `-a` first.

-        klocalizer -a x86_64 -a arm --all drivers/watchdog/cpwd.o
+        klocalizer -a x86_64 -a arm --all --include drivers/watchdog/cpwd.o

 - Generating an arbitrary configuration for an architecture